Revisiting GAN with Bayes-Optimal Discrimination: Definitions and Preliminaries

 \end{lemma}

-In general, the total variation is a stronger notion of distance in the probability space.
-This can be observed from the following result. \begin{lemma}[Bounding \(W_1\) by TV on bounded spaces \citep{villani2009optimal}] If \((\mathcal{X},d)\) has finite diameter \(D \defeq \sup_{x,y} d(x,y)<\infty\), then for all probability measures \(P\) and \(Q\),
+In general, TV is a stronger probability metric than Wasserstein-1 on bounded spaces, as shown by the following result. \begin{lemma}[Bounding \(W_1\) by TV on bounded spaces \citep{villani2009optimal}] If \((\mathcal{X},d)\) has finite diameter \(D \defeq \sup_{x,y} d(x,y)<\infty\), then for all probability measures \(P\) and \(Q\),

-\emph{Sketch.} By Lemma~\ref{lem:kr}, scale any 1‑Lipschitz \(f\) to \(\tilde f\in[0,D]\) and apply \eqref{eq:tv-sup-01}. \end{lemma}
+\emph{Sketch.} By Lemma~\ref{lem:kr}, scale any 1-Lipschitz \(f\) to \(\tilde f\in[0,D]\) and apply \eqref{eq:tv-sup-01}. \end{lemma}